JoshuaSiy/MachineLearningFoundationsAssignments/README.md

 # MachineLearningFoundationsAssignments
-Assignments from Foundations of Machine Learning Class These are assignments done in the class Foundations of Machine Learning at UF at the semester Fall 2018
+Assignments from Foundations of Machine Learning Class These are assignments done by Joshua during his stay in the Foundations of Machine Learning course at UF during the Fall semester on 2018